Annual Report to the Board of Higher Education and Campus Ministry, July 2012-June 2013

 A. The Other Six Days

 The most significant development in our social justice ministry was the creation of an ongoing ministry called “The Other Six Days” in the 2004-2005 Academic Year.
 The aim of this program is to connect particular Sunday worship with opportunities for education and service.
-Monthly themes for 2011-2012 included LGBT inclusion, homelessness, animal rights, and environmental stewardship.
+Monthly themes for 2012-2013 included LGBT inclusion, malaria prevention, and environmental stewardship among others.
 For each topic there was a dedicated worship service, a discussion or educational event, and a service opportunity.
 The educational opportunities included discussions, film screenings, and presentations.
 Service projects (see below) included fundraising, letter writing, and other hands-on activities.

 B. Social Justice Intern

 Since spring 2004, we have had a social justice coordinator.
 Originally an intern for one semester from the Washington Center, this position has been staffed by a student peer minister since the fall of 2004.
 The Social Justice Coordinator organizes meetings of the social justice committee and plans the events for our “The Other Six Days” program.
-Our social justice coordinators for 2011-2012 were Ethan Goss (’13), Caroline Marsh (’14), and Andreas Wiede (’15).
+Our social justice coordinators for 2011-2012 were Andreas Wiede (’15) and Lindsay Wylie (’16).